hashicorp-forge/terraform-provider-enos/docs/resources/bundle_install.md

 ### Optional

-- `artifactory` (Object, Sensitive) - `artifactory.username` (String) The Artifactory API username.
-This will likely be your hashicorp email address
-- `artifactory.token` (String) The Artifactory API token.
-You can sign into Artifactory and generate one
+- `artifactory` (Object, Sensitive) - `artifactory.token` (String) The Artifactory identity token.
+You can get one by joining the 'artifactory-users' Doormat group and using 'doormat artifactory create-token'
 - `artifactory.url` (String) The fully qualified Artifactory item URL.
 You can use enos_artifactory_item to search for this URL
 - `artifactory.sha256` (String) The Artifactory item SHA 256 sum.
 If present this will be verified on the remote target before the package is installed (see [below for nested schema](#nestedatt--artifactory))
 - `destination` (String) The destination directory of the installed binary, eg: /usr/local/bin/.
 This is required if the artifact is a zip archive and optional when installing RPM or Deb packages